Please go to our "News and Notices" page for news and press releases you might find interesting.

 Proposal: Erection of 20 dwellings with associated car parking, access, garaging, landscaping and allotments

-Either use the online form on the DDC website under planning application 14/00477 or write to the Planning Officer Fiona Runacre at Council Offices, White Cliffs Business Park, Dover, Kent CT16 3PJ
+The Planning Officer in charge is Fiona Runacre at Council Offices, White Cliffs Business Park, Dover, Kent CT16 3PJ

 Please look on notice boards and this website for more information as it becomes available.